 If Dr. McClay determines that your child’s condition requires surgery, he performs both complex and common pediatric airway surgeries along with ear, nose, throat and sinus surgeries.
 He performs state-of-the-art airway reconstructive procedures utilizing advanced equipment in endoscopic and laser surgery.
 He performs these procedures at the local children’s hospitals utilizing board certified pediatric anesthesiologists and experienced staff.
 Management is tailored to each condition and its degree of severity.

-- Endoscopic Laryngscopy and Bronchoscopy
+- Endoscopic Direct Laryngscopy and Bronchoscopy (DLB)

 - Laryngotracheal reconstruction